The Strike (Seinfeld): Plot

-To get out of buying gifts for his co-workers, George hands out cards for donations to "The Human Fund", a fake charity.
-His boss, Mr. Kruger, decides to give a company donation to the Human Fund, and finds out that the charity does not exist.
-He demands George explain his actions.
+To avoid buying gifts for his co-workers, George hands out cards for donations to "The Human Fund", a fake charity.
+His boss, Mr. Kruger, decides to give a company donation to the Human Fund, and learns that the charity is bogus.
+He demands that George explain his actions.
 George tells him that he celebrates Festivus instead of Christmas, so he gave out the fake cards to avoid being persecuted for his beliefs.
 To prove that Festivus is real, George takes Kruger to Festivus dinner at his parents' house.

 Jerry dates Gwen, a woman he met at Tim's party.
 In certain lighting, she is much less attractive than when he first met her.
 To consistently get her good side, he insists on their always eating at Monk's and always at the same booth.
 When Kramer first meets Gwen, he sees her unattractive side and does not recognize her when picketing outside the bagel store, claiming that she is more attractive than Jerry's actual girlfriend.
-Gwen thinks Jerry always has them eat at Monk's to keep his real girlfriend from finding out he is cheating on her.
+Gwen thinks Jerry always has them eat at Monk's to keep his actual girlfriend from learning he is being unfaithful.

 Jerry, Elaine, George, and Mr. Kruger attend the Festivus dinner.
 The clerks from the betting parlor call H&H Bagels asking for Elaine, so Kramer brings them and Gwen to the dinner.
 Gwen sees Elaine, who she thinks is Jerry's "ugly" girlfriend, and storms out.
 Frank declares that Kramer will perform the traditional "feats of strength".
-To get out of it, Kramer renounces Festivus and claims he has to work a double shift at H&H Bagels.
+To avoid it, Kramer renounces Festivus and claims he has to work a double shift at H&H Bagels.
 Frank forces George to perform the feats of strength instead.

-Kramer is fired after he gets his chewing gum stuck in the bagel dough.
+Kramer is fired after his chewing gum becomes stuck in the bagel dough.

 Production

-Festivus was based on a holiday created by writer Dan O'Keefe's father, though several aspects with no basis in the real holiday were added.
-These include the aluminum pole and the December 23 observance (the real Festivus had no set date, and was held spontaneously).
+Festivus was based on a holiday created by writer Dan O'Keefe's father, Daniel, though several aspects with no basis in the real holiday were added.
+These include the aluminum pole and the December 23 observance (the real Festivus had no firm date and was held spontaneously).
 Frank Costanza actor Jerry Stiller dragged the aluminum pole at Michael Richards's suggestion.
 The Human Fund was conceived by writer Jeff Schaffer and based on Christmas cards the Seinfeld staff would receive from Castle Rock.

-To enhance the ugliness of Gwen's "ugly" side, the crew had actress Karen Fineman wear a prosthetic behind her lip and put bits of tissue inside her nose to make it look bigger.
+To enhance the ugliness of Gwen's "ugly" side, the crew had actress Karen Fineman wear a prosthetic behind her lip and put bits of tissue inside her nose to make it appear bigger.

-The Human Fund is also the name of a real organization based in Cleveland, Ohio established in 2005, eight years after the episode's airing.
+The Human Fund is the name of an actual organization based in Cleveland, Ohio established in 2005, eight years after the episode's airing.
 The organization drew its name from the episode.